CUSTOM QUALITY DIY LED LANDSCAPE LIGHTING SOLUTIONS - PROFESSIONAL DESIGN SERVICES

 Here are our basic steps for our design services related to landscape lighting:

-1. We request that you email us several pictures of each area you want to illuminate with DIY landscape lights, along with a summary of your desires.
+1. You email us several pictures of each area you want to illuminate with your new system, along with a summary of your desires.

-2. Based on the pictures we receive, we provide pricing for our design services tailored to your project and may request additional pictures if needed.
-Our design pricing typically starts at $199 but may be higher for large projects.
-Remember, we apply your paid design fees towards your product invoice.
+2. Based on the pictures and information we receive, we provide pricing for our design services tailored to your project and may request additional pictures if needed.
+Our design pricing is often $199 but may be higher for large projects.
+We apply your paid design fees towards your product invoice, so it often becomes free.

-3. After payment, we discuss your needs and desires during our thorough consultation to ensure your landscape lighting vision is captured.
+3. After payment, we discuss all of your needs and desires during our thorough consultation stage to ensure your landscape lighting vision is captured.

-5. After the consultation, we present you with mock-ups of your project for your approval.
+5. After the consultation stage, we present you with mock-ups of your project for your approval.

 6. Once you approve the mock-up, we provide you with a custom wiring diagram and a detailed estimate for the products needed for your new lighting system.